Mastodon Mastodon Mastodon Mastodon

 do_part_two()

-Code injection is one of the most serious threats to any application.
-Here’s how you can protect your Python code:
+Code injection remains one of the most serious threats to any application that handles user input.

-1. Use parameterized queries instead of string formatting to prevent the execution of malicious code.
+1. Use parameterized queries instead of string formatting when talking to databases.

 def get_user(user_id):